Shib00/Sambhalo/README.md

 3. Use of ejs (EJS is a simple templating language that generates HTML markup with plain JavaScript. ...
 It's just plain JavaScript) and made handling data in and out of html pages much easy.

+4. Made use of bootstrap for easy styling and make website mobile responsive.

 #### Backend (nodeJs and express)
 1. Node package manager(npm) has lot of available functionalities making it easy to implement facilities like email and phone messaging.